getodk/docs/collect-settings.rst

 Saving QR code locally
 """"""""""""""""""""""""

-You can also save the settings to disk by clicking on :guilabel:`⋮` on the top-right corner.
+You can go to :menuselection:`⋮->Save settings to disk` to save the QR code.

 Making your own QR code
 """"""""""""""""""""""""""